-Retaliation: Intimidating, threatening, coercing or taking any other action that has an adverse impact on an individual’s grades, class selection or any other matter pertaining to a student’s status because she/he has sought guidance, filed a complaint or participated in an investigation under this policy.
+Retaliation: Intimidating, threatening, coercing or taking any other action that has an adverse impact on an individual’s grades, class selection or any other matter pertaining to a student’s status because that person has sought guidance, filed a complaint or participated in an investigation under this policy.

-Sexual Touching is any contact with the breasts, buttock, groin, or genitals, or touching another with any of these body parts, or making another touch you or themselves with or on any of these body parts for the purpose of arousing or satisfying his/her own sexual desires.
+Sexual touching is any contact with the breasts, buttock, groin, or genitals, or touching another with any of these body parts, or making another touch you or themselves with or on any of these body parts for the purpose of arousing or satisfying their own sexual desires.